The Bankrate promise

-“By the end of 2023, financial market participants expect that the Fed will have increased the target Fed funds rate by 175 to 200 basis points from current levels.
-That would translate into 30-year and 15-year mortgage rates at roughly 8.50 and 7.70 percent,” he says.
+Robert Johnson, a professor of finance at Creighton University’s Heider College of Business, shares some of those sentiments.
+“By the end of 2023, financial market participants expect that the Fed will have increased the target Fed funds rate by 175 to 200 basis points from current levels,” Johnson says.
+“That would translate into 30-year and 15-year mortgage rates at roughly 8.50 and 7.70 percent.”

-Rick Sharga, executive vice president of Market Intelligence for ATTOM Data Solutions, which analyzes real estate and property data, is more hopeful.
-He posits that rates peak at about 8 percent and 7.25 percent for 30-year and 15-year loans in early 2023, “then gradually come down over the course of the year somewhat to hang in the range of 6.0 percent and 5.25 percent, respectively,” he says.
+Some experts are more hopeful, though.
+Rick Sharga, founder and CEO of real estate consulting firm CJ Patrick Company, expects rates to peak at about 8 percent and 7.25 percent for 30-year and 15-year loans in early 2023, “then gradually come down over the course of the year somewhat, to hang in the range of 6.0 percent and 5.25 percent, respectively,” he says.

 Will housing sales decline?

-“Higher rates under scenario #1 could cause home sales to drop by more than 10 percent next year,” she continues.
-“In scenario #2, home sales drop by 7 percent to 8 percent.
-And in the third scenario, home activity may also drop further by more than 15 percent.”
+Each of Evangelou’s three scenarios would have a major impact on home sales.
+In each case, sales will be down — it’s just a question of how much.
+“Higher rates under scenario 1 could cause home sales to drop by more than 10 percent next year,” she says.
+“In scenario 2, home sales drop by 7 percent to 8 percent.
+And in the third, home activity may drop further, by more than 15 percent.”

 Will 2023 be a buyer’s market or a seller’s market?

-“Affordability issues and economic worries will depress home buyer demand, and inventory of homes available for sale will remain limited.
-So it’ll continue to be more of a balanced market than tilting one way or the other.”
+“Affordability issues and economic worries will depress home buyer demand, and inventory of homes available for sale will remain limited,” says McBride.
+“So it’ll continue to be more of a balanced market than tilting one way or the other.”

-“With the pandemic, we saw a new spike of bidding wars in suburban and smaller markets, likely because of the desire for more space and the increased flexibility of remote working across the country,” says Krinsky.
-“Now that many offices and businesses are back near full capacity and fully operational, the hope is that larger markets can revert back toward pre-pandemic levels and we will see increased demand there.”
+Krinsky expects leverage to vary nationally, depending on the type of market.
+“With the pandemic, we saw a new spike of bidding wars in suburban and smaller markets, likely because of the desire for more space and the increased flexibility of remote working across the country,” he says.
+“Now that many offices and businesses are back near full capacity, the hope is that larger markets can revert back toward pre-pandemic levels and we will see increased demand there.”

-The bottom line on the 2023 housing market
+Bottom line on the 2023 housing market

 “The housing market will be tepid in 2023, with only lukewarm demand and a limited amount of inventory available for sale,” McBride predicts.
-However, “mortgage rates could pull back meaningfully next year if inflation pressures ease.”
+However, “mortgage rates could pull back meaningfully if inflation pressures ease.”